Charlieletscode/RESTAPI/README.md

 * Sign in Page:
     * Allows new users to sign in with their google account directly.
-    * No creating account is needed
+    * No creating account is required

 * Profile Page:
     * After login in the user will see his/her profile id, email, name